wyndchyme/mc3ds-modern/docs/README.md

 4. Open your console's microSD card using a microSD card reader or an FTP client.
 5. On the root (highest level) of your microSD card, there should be a directory named 'luma'.
 Enter that directory and look for a directory named 'titles'.
 If the 'titles' directory is not present, create it.
 6. Enter 'titles' and move the folder beginning with **'0004'** from step 3 into the 'titles' directory.
+7. In the .ZIP folder you downloaded in step 2, enter the 'plugins' directory.
+Move the folder beginning with **'0004'** into the 'plugins' directory found within the 'luma' directory from step 5.
+If the 'plugins' directory is not present, create it.
+8. Ensure you have the latest version of Luma3DS installed.
-7. Launch Minecraft: New Nintendo 3DS Edition.
+9. Launch Minecraft: New Nintendo 3DS Edition.
 If the game displays the new Mojang Studios logo (**not** the default black and red Mojang logo from the vanilla game) then the modpack has been applied successfully.

 ### MANUALLY UPDATING MODERNIZATION MEGAPACK

-Delete the folder beginning with **'0004'** from the 'titles' directory and repeat the process above using the latest release.
+Delete the folders beginning with **'0004'** from the 'titles' and 'plugins' directories and repeat the process above using the latest release.

 <br>